fenriz07/elys-asset-registry/README.md

 ### Adding New Assets

 1. Fork the repository
-2. Add asset to `data/assets.json` following the schema
+2. Add chains or asset to `data/mainnet.json` following the schema
 3. Run validation: `./scripts/validate.sh`
 4. Create pull request